reggaetonpunkstarsnft/reggaetonpunkstarsnft.github.io/buy.md

      width="500">
  </p>

-2. Choose <b>Metamask</b>* wallet.
+2. Choose <b>MetaMask</b>* wallet.

-3. Install Metamask extension in your browser**.
+3. Install MetaMask extension in your browser**.

-4. If you don't have a Metamask wallet, create one by clicking "Create a Wallet".
+4. If you don't have a MetaMask wallet, create one by clicking "Create a Wallet".
 If you have a previous Wallet, just import it with your secret recovery phrase.

 <p float="left" align="center">
 <img src="assets/howtobuy/B.jpg"
      width="500">
  </p>

-5. Follow the Metamasks steps to create a Wallet. *Remember the secret phrase should be kept securely by the Wallet owner, since it is unique, non-transferable and necessary.*
+5. Follow the MetaMasks steps to create a Wallet. *Remember the secret phrase should be kept securely by the Wallet owner, since it is unique, non-transferable and necessary.*

-6. Open [Metamask](chrome-extension://nkbihfbeogaeaoehlefnkodbefgpgknn/home.html).
+6. Open [MetaMask](chrome-extension://nkbihfbeogaeaoehlefnkodbefgpgknn/home.html).
 You'll see the following screen:

 <p float="left" align="center">
 <img src="assets/howtobuy/C.jpg"